Kratom Guides

 Star Kratom

-4.9 / 5
+4.8 / 5

-Ranked 2 out of 133 vendors
+Ranked 3 out of 192 vendors

 Summary of Best Online Kratom Vendors

-The Bottom Line: Is Kratom Safe?
+The Bottom Line: Kratom Is Safe If You’re Responsible

 Kratom is generally considered safe as long as you use it responsibly.
 Experienced kratom users advise beginners to start slowly with low doses to see how their body reacts before taking larger amounts.
 They also recommend limiting weekly intake to only a few days, especially when starting.

 Some people wrongly assume that kratom is an opiate due to its similar biological function and effects.
 This leads them to lobby for kratom restrictions under the pretense that kratom should be held to the same standards as dangerous opioids.
-Despite its similarities, kratom is not an opiate and is actually used to treat opiate withdrawal in recovering opioid abusers.
+Despite its similarities, kratom is not an opioid and is actually used to treat withdrawal in recovering opioid abusers.

 The number one risk of using kratom is addiction, so users need to be especially careful to avoid developing dependence.
 Prolonged lethargy is the most common early sign of kratom addiction, so you should stop taking kratom immediately if you feel unusually tired.
 The best way to lower your risk of addiction is to use kratom sparingly, taking regular breaks to give your body time to recover.